mlswg/mls-architecture/draft-ietf-mls-architecture.md

 MLS is designed as a large scale group messaging protocol and hence aims to provide performance and safety to its users.
-Messaging systems that implement MLS provide support for conversations involving two or more members, and aim to scale to approximately 50,000 members, typically including many users using multiple devices.
+Messaging systems that implement MLS provide support for conversations involving two or more members, and aim to scale to groups as large as 50,000 members, typically including many users using multiple devices.

 ### Asynchronous Usage

-No operation in MLS requires two distinct users or clients to be online simultaneously.
-In particular, clients participating in conversations protected using MLS can update shared keys, add or remove new members, and send messages and attachments without waiting for another user's reply.
+No operation in MLS requires two distinct clients or members to be online simultaneously.
+In particular, members participating in conversations protected using MLS can update shared keys, add or remove new members, and send messages and attachments without waiting for another user's reply.

-Messaging systems that implement MLS provide a transport layer for delivering messages asynchronously and reliably.
+Messaging systems that implement MLS have to provide a transport layer for delivering messages asynchronously and reliably.

 ### Recovery After State Loss

 Conversation participants whose local MLS state is lost or corrupted can reinitialize their state and continue participating in the conversation.

+[[OPEN ISSUE: The previous statement seems too strong, establish what exact functional requirement we have regarding state recovery.
-This may entail some level of message loss, but does not result in permanent exclusion from the group.
+Previously: "This may entail some level of message loss, but does not result in permanent exclusion from the group."]]

 ### Support for Multiple Devices